Ron Jackenthal, Founder

-Shauna Wiest currently serves as the Director of Development for the Christian Center of Park City where she concentrates on philanthropic, collaborative, and community funding opportunities to fulfill the Christian Center’s mission of meeting every individual at their point of need.
-Prior to the Christian Center, Shauna served as the Executive Director for CONNECT Summit County whose mission is to create a well informed and stigma-free community with access to mental health services for everyone.
+Shauna Wiest is the Executive Director of PC Tots and is a member of the Early Childhood Alliance led by the Park City Community Foundation.
+Shauna served as the Executive Director for CONNECT Summit County, whose mission is to create a well-informed and stigma-free community with access to mental health services for everyone.
 Prior to her non-profit work, Shauna worked in the legal industry for 25 years focusing on business development.
-Shauna lives in Park City with her husband, son, and dog named Mufasa.
-When she is not working, she enjoys being with her family, hiking, yoga, and listening to podcasts.
+Shauna lives in Park City with her husband, son and dog named Mufasa.
+When she is not working, she enjoys being with her family, hiking, yoga and listening to podcasts.